Pessimists' grammar: No way around 'no' | The Japan Times

 A patient whose negative polarity has recently come to be seriously questioned is the term 全然 (zenzen).
 As purists claim, it is all but illegal to use this adverb without negation.
 Accordingly, 全然問題ない (zenzen mondai nai, no problem at all) is, well, no problem at all, whereas the positive semantic equivalent 全然大丈夫 (zenzen daijōbu, totally OK) is branded as unacceptable.

 In this respect, it’s tempting to think that zenzen behaves very much like “at all” in English, where a statement like “It’s OK at all” is not particularly reassuring, neither psychologically nor grammatically.
-And yet the comparison is not quite feasible, as witnessed by the fact that the use of zenzen is very common in present-day spoken Japanese.
+And yet the comparison is not quite feasible, as witnessed by the fact that the use of zenzen is very common in present-day spoken Japanese (see, for instance, http://www.japantimes.co.jp/

 What’s more, recent research has even revealed that the term in the past used to occur more frequently in positive rather than negative constructions.
 That only started to change during the postwar years, when people first seemed to find fault with zenzen in affirmative sentences.
 So the whole idea that zenzen only works with negation should best be regarded as semantic hypochondria rather than a true case of negative polarity.